 - Service endpoints for business events and data events are removed.

 Some of these elements aren't copied because they're environment-specific.
 Examples include BatchServerConfig and SysCorpNetPrinters records.
 Other elements aren't copied because of the volume of support tickets.
 For example, duplicate emails might be sent because Simple Mail Transfer Protocol (SMTP) is still enabled in the UAT environment, invalid integration messages might be sent because batch jobs are still enabled, and users might be enabled before admins can perform post-refresh cleanup activities.

-If you have used the Admin User Provisioning Tool on your environment to change the web.config file to a different value, it may not match what is in Lifecycle Services.
-If you require a different account to be used, you will need to deallocate and delete the target sandbox, and redeploy selecting another account.
+If you have used the Admin User Provisioning Tool on your environment to change the web.config file to a different value, it might not match what is in Lifecycle Services.
+If you require a different account to be used, you need to deallocate and delete the target sandbox, and redeploy selecting another account.
 After this, you can perform another refresh database action to restore the data.